MicrosoftDocs/Viva/Viva/topics/topic-experiences-administration.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to change the name of the topic center in Microsoft Topics.
+description: Learn how to change the name of the topic center in Topics.
 ---

-# Change the name of the topic center in Microsoft Topics
+# Change the name of the topic center in Topics

 You can change the name of your topic center in the [Microsoft 365 admin center](https://admin.microsoft.com).
 You must be a global administrator or SharePoint administrator to perform these tasks.